Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 Unsurprisingly, the Fuji Five Lakes area is made up of, yep you guessed it – five lakes!

-Most visitors to the area stay in Kawaguchiko, as it is the most developed and accessible for tourists.
-Lake Yamanakako is the largest of the five Fuji lakes and has a small number of accommodation lodgings.
+While all five lakes offer stunning views of Mount Fuji, most visitors to the area stay in Kawaguchiko, as it is the most developed and accessible for tourists.

 How Long to Spend in Fuji Five Lakes